jyourstone/jellyfin-smartplaylist-plugin/README.md

 - **📸 Photo (Home Photo)** - Personal photos and images
 - **📚 Book** - eBooks, comics, and other readable content
 - **🎧 Audiobook** - Spoken word audio books

+> **⚠️ Note**: The "Series" media type has been removed due to Jellyfin playlist limitations, Series objects are not valid in playlists.
+Use "Episode" media type instead to create TV show playlists with individual episodes.

 ### Common Use Cases